Skip to main content

 However, with the rising interest in using GLP-1s off-label for weight loss, new prior authorization requirements may be Blue Cross Blue Shield’s way of addressing drug shortages and keeping overall costs low.
 If your prior authorization is denied, you or your healthcare provider can appeal the decision.

 Health plans may insist on step therapy, meaning that a less expensive treatment option must be tried before Trulicity will be covered.
 BCBS may also impose quantity limits on Trulicity.
-Typically, you can only get a month’s supply at a time.
+For example, some plans limit prescriptions to a month’s supply at a time.
 This may be another effort to curb drug shortages.

-Without insurance, Trulicity costs around $1,408 for 4, 0.5 mL of 1.5 mg/0.5 mL pens.
+Without insurance, Trulicity costs around $1,396 for 4, 0.5 mL of 1.5 mg/0.5 mL pens.
 This is about the same price as other brand-name GLP-1 receptor agonists like Ozempic (semaglutide), Victoza (liraglutide), and Mounjaro (tirzepatide).
 Drug prices fluctuate and vary by pharmacy and location.
+Trulicity is a brand-name drug, and there is no less expensive generic available at this time.

 How much does Trulicity cost with BCBS?

 If you have the Blue Medicare Essential Plus plan out of North Carolina, your formulary classifies Trulicity as a Tier 3 drug.
-According to your plan documents, you have a $45 copay for a 30-day supply of a Tier 3 drug, so you’d pay $45 every month for Trulicity.
+According to your plan documents, you may have a $615 annual deductible, and after meeting the deductible, you would pay 25% coinsurance (about $350 per month) for Trulicity.

-On the other hand, people with the Anthem Blue Cross and Blue Shield Bronze Pathway HMO 9200 pay 0% coinsurance for all drug tiers, so they would get Trulicity at no additional cost.
+On the other hand, people with the Anthem Blue Cross and Blue Shield Bronze Pathway HMO 9200 pay 0% coinsurance for all drug tiers after their deductible is met.

 Note that these rates are only available if you buy Trulicity at an in-network pharmacy.
-If you go to a pharmacy that isn’t in BCBS’s network, you’re expected to pay either a higher copay or Trulicity’s full retail price.
+If you go to a pharmacy that isn’t in BCBS’s network, you may be expected to pay either a higher copay or Trulicity’s full retail price.

 How to check whether your BCBS plan covers Trulicity

 To find out if your BCBS plan covers Trulicity, call the customer care number on your insurance card.
-A BCBS representative can answer your coverage questions and tell you how much you’d have to pay out-of-pocket when collecting your prescription.
+A BCBS representative can answer your coverage questions and tell you how much you’d have to pay out-of-pocket when picking up your prescription.

 You can also log in to your BCBS account portal and view your plan’s documents.
 First, look for the drug list or formulary.
 Some BCBS affiliates offer a searchable drug list, while others provide a downloadable PDF.